Sasuke (TV series): 1991–1995: origins and The King of Sports

 Throughout 1993, Higuchi worked on recruiting athletes for The King of Sports, and was able to secure contracts with individual teams, creating a roster of 28 athletes from Baseball, Wrestling, Boxing, Golf and Motorsports.
 With the backing of athletes, The King of Sports was approved, and debuted on December 29, 1993 under the new title Pro Sportsman No. 1.
 The tournament was filmed in leftover venues from the 1964 Summer Olympics and featured a low budget.
-The initial tournament featured a pentathlon of five skills; Sprinting, Push-ups, Vaulting, Tug of war and Obstacle Racing.
-The initial obstacle course, titled "Survival Race", featured Hurdles, Balance beam, Climbing and Rope climbing, all to be completed under a time limit.
+The initial tournament featured a pentathlon of five skills: Sprinting, Push-ups, Vaulting, Tug of war and Obstacle Racing.
+The initial obstacle course, titled "Survival Race", featured hurdles, a balance beam, climbing and rope climbing, all to be completed under a time limit.

-Reception to the pilot of Sportsman No. 1 was mediocre, however TBS made enough revenue and saw the potential in the series.
+Reception to the pilot of Sportsman No. 1 was mediocre, but TBS made enough revenue and saw the potential in the series.
 A second tournament was greenlit with a higher budget, to air as a special on New Year's Day 1995.
-In Japan, New Year's is spent with the family, and TBS felt that a sporting event was a safe and accessible option to capitalize on this market.
-Pro Sportsman 1995 filmed in a larger venue, with a visual overall, styling everything in Greco-Roman decor to imitate the classical Olympics.
-New disciplines such as Beach Flags and Sled pulling were added to increase the number of events to seven.
-In addition, Higuchi secured more revered athletes to appear in side events called "Dream Showdowns", special exhibition events intended to attract more viewers that would be aired alongside the main event.
-This second tournament of Sportsman No. 1 was a resounding hit, dominating TV ratings for New Years Day.
+In Japan, New Year's is spent with family, and TBS felt that a sporting event was a safe and accessible option to capitalize on this market.
+Pro Sportsman 1995 filmed in a larger venue with a consistent aesthetic, styling everything in Greco-Roman decor to imitate the classical Olympics.
+New disciplines such as beach flags and sled pulling were added to increase the number of events to seven.
+In addition, Higuchi secured more revered athletes to appear in side events called "Dream Showdowns," special exhibition events intended to attract more viewers that would be aired alongside the main event.
+This second tournament of Sportsman No. 1 was a resounding hit, dominating TV ratings for New Year's Day.

 With a successful series in his portfolio, Higuchi pitched the subtitle "Clash of Olympians" for the third tournament.
 To his surprise, the promotional manager for the Japanese Olympic Committee had watched the New Year's Day special of Sportsman No. 1 and loved it, and helped Higuchi secure an official partnership.
-The JOC and Higuchi produced two crossover specials, with the first fast-tracked to air March 1995, starring athletes from the Summer Olympics and with new disciplines of Sit-ups and Pull-ups.
-The second collaboration in October 1995 tournament featuring athletes from the Winter Olympics and featured Imaginary chair as a new event.
+The JOC and Higuchi produced two crossover specials, with the first fast-tracked to air March 1995, starring athletes from the Summer Olympics with new disciplines of sit-ups and pull-ups.
+The second collaboration in October 1995 featured athletes from the Winter Olympics and featured imaginary chair as a new event.